alvarolm/saferbullet/README.md

 ![GitHub Downloads (all assets, all releases)](https://img.shields.io/github/downloads/alvarolm/saferbullet/total)

 > [!CAUTION]
-> - This code has not been actively tested.
+> - This software has not been actively tested.
 It may contain unexpected behaviors
 > - Contributions, opinions or feedback of any kind are more than welcome and greatly appreciated!
-> - This is an effort with NO GUARANTEE WHATSOEVER, use at your own risk.
+> - Mind there is NO GUARANTEE WHATSOEVER for this software, use at your own risk.

 References:
 - [SilverBullet](https://github.com/silverbulletmd/silverbullet)